CorporateRewards/docs-myrewards/source/includes/sso/_index.md

 <Conditions NotBefore="2018-10-09T14:07:47.285382Z" NotOnOrAfter="2018-10-09T16:11:47.285382Z">

 ### saml:AttributeStatement
 The attribute statement is a list of name/value pairs conveying information about the user themselves.
-We only use one attribute with a name of uid and the value will be one of:
+We only use one attribute the name of which is now configurable but defaults to 'uid':
 * users email address - as recorded on MyRewards Programme
 * username - as recorded on MyRewards Programme
 * unique identifier/primary key for the user as recorded in MyRewards Programme

-Which value is used will be determined by Programme configuration
+Which value is used for the user matching as well as the name of the attribute to check will be determined by Programme configuration

 ## Next steps